 Block length

 The length of the root level of the message may optionally be documented on a <message> element in the schema using the blockLength attribute.
-See section Message element attributes4.5.3 above for message attributes.
+See section Message element attributes for details.
 If not set in the schema, block length of the message root is the sum of its field lengths.
 Whether it is set in the schema or not, the block length is sent on the wire to consumers.

 Likewise, a repeating group has a blockLength attribute to tell how much space is reserved for group entries, and the value is sent on the wire.
 It is encoded in the schema as part of the NumInGroup field encoding.
-See section Encoding of repeating group dimensions3.4.8.2 above.
+See section Encoding of repeating group dimensions for details.

 Deprecated elements